opencasestudies/ocs-healthexpenditure/README.md

 to teach this tutorial is to divide the material into three 1.5 hour sessions.
 The first session focuses on data import, the second session focuses on data wrangling, and the third portion focuses on visualization.)
-2. The session starting with (*) can be made ask exercise for students' practice.
+2. The session starting with (*) can be made as exercise for students' practice.